Arunprakash-A/Arunprakash-a.github.io/_posts/2024-02-02-PositionalEncodings.md

 ## Shortformer

-One important observation from the above decomposition is that one can add positional information **directly** in the attention layer as well!.The advantages are two-fold
+One important observation from the above decomposition is that one can add positional information **directly** in the attention layer as well!.
+The advantages are two-fold
 1. Adding it directly to the input embedding is non-trivial due to $n$ possible encodings for each token
 1. The dimension of embedding should of $d_{model}$ if added directly, whereas adding it in attention is $d_k$.